Zeutschler/cubedpandas/readme.md

 ### Slice The Dice

 CubedPandas allows you to slice & aggregate your data in a very convenient way.
-The first measure in the dataframe (left to right) is used as the default measure, here `revenue`.
+If no measure is defined, first measure in the schema or dataframe (columns left to right) is used as the default measure, here `revenue`.
 So, if no measure is specified, the default measure is used, hence `cdf["Apple", "Online"]` is equivalent to `cdf["Apple", "Online", "revenue"]`.